Summary

 Evaluate

-Group work and individual characters will be evaluated.
+Evaluate group work and students’ individual archetypal character creation.
 Characters could be evaluated on the following criteria:

-In addition, students should metacognitively reflect on what they learned not only about archetypes, but also about differences among people in the real world.
-Students should answer the essential question in a brief, reflective Quick Write.
+In addition, students should reflect on what they learned not only about archetypes, but also about differences among people in the real world.
+Students should answer the lesson’s essential questions in a brief, reflective Quick Write, which they turn in as they leave class.

 Resources